ystia/yorc/doc/infrastructures.rst

 ensure consistency of the pool.

 To sum up this infrastructure type is really great when you want to use an infrastructure that is not yet supported by Yorc.
+Just take care you're responsible for handling the compatibility or conflicts of what is already installed and what will be by Yorc on your hosts pool.
+The best practice is using container isolation.
+This is especially true if you specify that the host can be shared by several apps with the **shareable** property.

 Hosts management
 ~~~~~~~~~~~~~~~~